Euro zone yields wither as ECB's QE gets off to strong start

 In the first three days of buying by the ECB and the bloc’s national central banks - collectively known as the Eurosystem - traders said orders were tiny and frequent, allowing smaller trading desks to chip in some bonds and widening the pool.

-National central banks from the euro zone’s top-rated countries were more active than those rated lower, and the purchases were spread across all the maturities in the 2-to-30 year eligible segment of the market, traders said.
+National central banks from the euro zone’s top rated countries were more active than those in the lower rated ones, and the purchases were spread across all the maturities in the 2-to-30 year eligible segment of the market, traders said.

-Traders said Italian and Spanish central banks were more active on Wednesday than in the previous two days, as 30-year borrowing costs in both countries fell below 2 percent for the first time.
+One trader said Italy’s central bank was more active on Wednesday than in the previous two days.

-Mizuho strategist Peter Chatwell said buying these higher-yielding peripheral bonds was the best way for investors to profit from quantitative easing.

-“At some point economic data will improve and core yields should rise, whereas periphery will outperform on the way down and in a sell-off.”

-Top-rated German 10-year yields, which set the standard for euro zone borrowing costs, fell 3 bps to a new record low of 0.193 percent.
-Italian and Spanish equivalents were down 9 bps at 1.13 and 1.10 percent.
+German 10-year Bund yields, which set the standard for euro zone borrowing costs, fell to a new record low of 0.199 percent.
+Italian yields hit a low of 1.17 percent, with the bonds outperforming their regional peers.
 Most other euro zone bond yields were at or close to record lows.

 “In the euro area, all government bond yields are approaching the new effective floor, the European Central Bank’s deposit rate of -0.20 percent,” said Markus Allenspach, head of fixed income research at Julius Baer, referring to the ECB’s rule that it cannot buy bonds yielding less than the deposit rate.